Lokesh-K07/Voice_Authentication_System-Flask-/README.md

 - 📊 Track login attempts with analytics
 - 🚀 Optimize ECAPA-TDNN or use lightweight alternatives
 - 🛠️ Admin panel for user logs
 - 🎙️ Real-time audio feedback with progress indicators
+---

-## License
+##📜 License

 This project is licensed under the [Apache License 2.0](LICENSE).

-## Contact
+##📬 Contact

 - **Author:** K. Lokesh Kumar
 - **Email:** lokeshkumarkona07@gmail.com
 - **LinkedIn:** (https://www.linkedin.com/in/kona-lokesh-kumar-57b658344)

-_For feedback or questions, raise an issue or reach out via email._
+⭐ Star this repository if you find it useful!

 Thanks for checking out the Voice Authentication System! 🚀